Atyab124/Automated-Newsletter/QUICKSTART.md

 ### "No fact sheet generated"
 - Check your internet connection
 - Research paper APIs should work without issues
+- News and web RSS feeds should work without issues
-- For other sources, see MCP_INTEGRATION.md
+- For API setup, see API_SETUP.md

 ### "Database error"
 - Ensure you have write permissions in the directory